China: A New Normal amid Rising Trade Tensions

 Increased importance of having an effective compliance programme as a defence in government investigations

 The voluntary self-reporting of compliance incidents to the DOJ for the purpose of obtaining prosecutorial leniency requires that an entity disclose the misconduct ‘prior to an imminent threat of disclosure or government investigation’ and ‘within a reasonably prompt time after becoming aware of the offense’.
 Under a 2017 revision to its FCPA Corporate Enforcement Policy, the DOJ will grant a ‘presumption of declination’ of prosecution to any company that ‘voluntarily self-discloses, fully cooperates and timely and appropriately remediates’ any violation of the FCPA, provided that there are no aggravating circumstances.
-Under applicable DOJ policy last updated in 2018, a company must identify all individuals who are ‘substantially involved in or responsible for the misconduct at issue’ and provide all ‘relevant facts’ related to their misconduct in order to receive consideration for cooperation credit.
-In order to meet this requirement, companies need to implement a comprehensive compliance programme that includes mechanisms to detect misconduct and to conduct efficient and effective internal investigations.
+Under applicable DOJ policy last updated in 2018, a company must identify all individuals who are ‘substantially involved in or responsible for the misconduct at issue’ and provide all ‘relevant facts’ related to their misconduct to receive consideration for cooperation credit.
+To meet this requirement, companies need to implement a comprehensive compliance programme that includes mechanisms to detect misconduct and to conduct efficient and effective internal investigations.

-While the adequacy and robustness of compliance programmes have long been factors weighed by US prosecutors in white-collar investigations, the existence of a compliance programme or lack thereof has not traditionally been a decisive factor in determining culpability or leniency under analogous Chinese criminal statutes.
-In recent years, however, not only have the number and complexity of corporate investigations in China increased, the importance of compliance has garnered more and more attention from companies in China due to several recent legislative and policy developments.
+Although the adequacy and robustness of compliance programmes have long been factors weighed by US prosecutors in white-collar investigations, the existence of a compliance programme or lack thereof has not traditionally been a decisive factor in determining culpability or leniency under analogous Chinese criminal statutes.
+In recent years, however, not only have the number and complexity of corporate investigations in China increased, the importance of compliance has garnered more and more attention from companies in China owing to several recent legislative and policy developments.

 Notably, article 7 of the Amended Anti-Unfair Competition Law (AUCL), which came into effect in 2018, provides that ‘acts of bribery committed by a staff member of a business operator shall be deemed the conduct of the business operator, unless the business operator has evidence to prove that such acts of the staff member are unrelated to seeking business opportunities or competitive advantage for the business operator’.
 The AUCL places the onus of compliance on businesses operating in China to present persuasive evidence to show that it should not be held vicariously liable for an employee’s misconduct.
 Accordingly, a company must prove that it has effective compliance controls and that the violation was not carried out in furtherance of the company’s interests; and this requires a showing that the company neither endorsed nor acquiesced to the bribery scheme.
 To meet this new evidentiary burden, companies must carry out more frequent, more timely, and more effective internal investigations.

 This development signals a paradigm shift in Chinese white-collar crime jurisprudence, and the effects are already apparent, as several well-known Chinese technology companies, including Meituan, DJI and 360, have voluntarily reported their own executives to the Ministry of Public Security under bribery allegations and the executives involved have been detained and placed under criminal investigation.
-This shift presents both opportunities and challenges to businesses operating in China, as an effective compliance programme, utilised in combination with voluntary, truthful and timely self-reporting to the authorities, offers companies a statutorily-provided defence against vicarious liability for the misconduct of their employees that was not previously available.
+This shift presents both opportunities and challenges to businesses operating in China, as an effective compliance programme, utilised in combination with voluntary, truthful and timely self-reporting to the authorities, offers companies a statutorily provided defence against vicarious liability for the misconduct of their employees that was not previously available.
 By the same token, however, companies must now invest greater effort and resources in designing, building and maintaining a robust compliance programme and conducting effective investigations.

 New rules concerning preservation of data on WeChat and social media applications

 In recent years, the universal adoption of social media has dramatically transformed the way employees conduct business around the world and this change can perhaps be felt more strongly in China than anywhere else.
 In Chinese companies today, vast amounts of sensitive information are communicated using the popular messaging app, WeChat, rather than email.
-Because such information is frequently subject to discovery in government investigations, the legal systems of both China and the US have begun to grapple with this development.
+Because such information is frequently subject to discovery in government investigations, the legal systems of both China and the United States have begun to grapple with this development.

-On 8 March 2019, the DOJ announced revisions to the FCPA Corporate Enforcement Policy (the 2019 FCPA Policy) requiring companies to implement ‘appropriate guidance and controls’ over communications on ephemeral messaging platforms such as WeChat, in order to ensure the appropriate retention of business records.
+On 8 March 2019, the DOJ announced revisions to the FCPA Corporate Enforcement Policy (the 2019 FCPA Policy) requiring companies to implement ‘appropriate guidance and controls’ over communications on ephemeral messaging platforms such as WeChat to ensure the appropriate retention of business records.
 This reform clearly indicates that the DOJ views the messaging history and chat records of employees to be within the scope of its investigatory authority and that the failure of companies to properly retain records of these conversations could be held against them in a government investigation.
 Given the ubiquitous use of WeChat for both private and business communications in China, this greatly expands the body of potential evidence that must be collected and reviewed in almost any US government investigation of a Chinese company or of the Chinese operations of an MNC.

 While China has yet to release a similar law or regulation mandating the preservation of WeChat or other social media records, the Chinese legal system also places far fewer constraints on prosecutorial authorities’ rights to obtain information of all kinds.
 Therefore, businesses operating in China should assume that these records are subject to review by the Chinese government in any investigation, as an example from 2018 demonstrates, wherein the government was able to restore a WeChat log deleted from a device seized in a government investigation using forensic technology.